ISU-STRIPS/STRIPSHladik/README.md

 # STRIPSHladik
-An R packaeg for Neonic data
+An R package for Neonic data